 On this dayApr 02, 2019

-Greater Union Baptist Church Burned Down, One of Three Black Churches Attacked in 10 Days
+White Man Burns Down Greater Union Baptist Church and Two Other Black Churches Over 10 Days

 Although there was no explicit mention of race in the charges filed, the legacy of violent attacks on Black churches, and other predominantly Black institutions, dates back centuries.
 During the Civil Rights era, Black churches were well-established social and political spaces that served as organizational and meeting headquarters for Black activists fighting against racial segregation and oppression.
 In the course of that activism, Black churches became the targets of racially-motivated violence.
 Churches in Montgomery and Birmingham in Alabama were sites of highly-publicized and, in some cases, deadly bombings that aimed to thwart civil rights efforts and terrorize the entire Black community.
 The most infamous example of racist church destruction occurred on September 15, 1963, when the 16th Street Baptist Church in Birmingham, Alabama, was fire-bombed, killing four young Black girls attending Sunday school services.